Got a mattress topper that keeps sliding off again and again? Let’s face it. Fixing your bed every time your mattress topper slips off is annoying.

 No, mattress topper firmness or softness doesn’t cause itself to slide off.
 Softness or firmness can actually cause YOU to slide off your bed.

-Mattress toppers really slide off because of the lack of friction between the mattress and mattress topper surfaces.
-Firmness or softness doesn’t have something to do with surfaces, so rest assured that your soft mattress isn’t what causes it to slide off.
+Mattress toppers slide off because of the lack of friction between the mattress and mattress topper surfaces.
+Firmness or softness doesn’t have anything to do with the mattress surface, so rest assured that your soft mattress isn’t what causes it to slide off.

 Although topper softness and firmness don’t influence sliding off, they can affect sleep quality as medium-firm beds significantly improve back pain.